 - Belgian Diploma of Secondary Education: One of the tracks: Greek-Sciences, Latin-Sciences, Modern Languages-Sciences, Sciences-Mathematics

-- International Baccalaureate from Geneva: Mathematics SL, Physics SL, Chemistry SL, Biology HL
+- International Baccalaureate from Geneva: Mathematics Analysis and Approaches HL or SL or Mathematics Applications and Interpretation HL; Physics and Chemistry SL or HL; Biology HL

-- European Baccalaureate: Mathematics: written or verbal exams, at least 3 hours/week in the last 2 years; Physics and Chemistry: written or verbal exams; Biology: Written or verbal exams, at least 4 hours/week the last 2 years
+- European Baccalaureate: Mathematics: written or oral exams, at least 3 hours/week in the last 2 years; Physics and Chemistry: written or oral exams; Biology: Written or oral exams, at least 4 hours/week the last 2 years

 - British A/AS levels, (I) GCSEs and/or AICE: Mathematics and Physics: GCE A or AS level; Chemistry and Biology: GCE A-level

 If your diploma or degree differs from those listed above, the UM will assess whether you can demonstrate sufficient knowledge of the four compulsory subjects (Mathematics, Chemistry, Physics, and Biology) and therefore qualify for an exemption (sufficiëntieverklaring) for these subjects on an individual basis.
-This assessment is based on the attainment aims for final examination in Dutch pre-university education (vwo) in the relevant subject and the national agreements made within the Central Commissions Pre-examination (in Dutch: CCVX).
-The assessment takes extra time, so be sure to register for it at the earliest possible date, preferably before 15 November 2018.
+This assessment is based on the attainment aims for final examination in Dutch pre-university education (VWO) in the relevant subject and the national agreements made within the Central Commissions Pre-examination (in Dutch: CCVX).
+The assessment takes extra time, so be sure to register for it at the earliest possible date, preferably before 1 November 2021.

 Note!
 Sitting an examination in a certain subject does not mean that you automatically satisfy the prior and/or additional education requirements.
 There are strict requirements concerning number of study hours, content, difficulty of the material dealt with, and examinations completed.